catalyst/moodle-block_html_placeholders/README.md

      https://moodle.org/plugins/block_html_placeholders

+2. If you require using Shortcodes, then install additional filter_shortcodes plugin (see https://moodle.org/plugins/filter_shortcodes)

-2. Then run the Moodle upgrade
+3. Then run the Moodle upgrade

 4. Visit Site Administration -> Plugins -> Blocks -> HTML with placeholders and configure the list of placeholders.

-3. Now add the block to any page, then you can embed your placeholders as {{placeholder_name}} in HTML content or title.
+5. Now add the block to any page, then you can embed your placeholders as {{placeholder_name}} in HTML content or title.

+6. If you use filter_shortcodes, then you can embed your placeholders as [htmlplaceholder]{{placeholder_name}}[/htmlplaceholder] in any HTML content.

 Contributing